How to Increase Post-Purchase Engagement

 If you take a proactive approach toward keeping your customers informed every step of the way — from order confirmation to shipping, delivery, delays, and even returns and exchanges — not only can you ease their post-purchase jitters but also leave a lasting impression on their minds.

-If a customer has a positive post-purchase experience with your brand, they are more likely to make repeat purchases.
+If a customer has a positive with your brand, they are more likely to make repeat purchases.
 Effective post-purchase communication can thus help you build stronger relationships with customers, and boost loyalty and retention while keeping “Where is my order?”
 (WISMO) support tickets to a minimum.

 Essentially, post-purchase engagement emails can help ecommerce brands: